-Many addicts end up losing good jobs, custody of their children, the right to drive, and even important relationships.
-Your relationship may be in danger of ending now.
+An individual who is struggling with addiction will try to feed their addiction and keep up with the obligations of their personal and professional lives.
+However, many of those who are addicted to drugs or alcohol end up losing good jobs, custody of their children, the right to drive, and even important relationships.
+Your relationship may be in danger of ending as a result of addiction.
 And it is likely hard for you to understand how a person can choose a substance over people who love them.

 You may not even realize you are being manipulated at first.
-You are a good person and want to believe you are helping the one you love.
+You want to the one you love.
 It may start out as lending money for gas or food.
-It may then move on to lending money for bigger expenses, like doctor bills or rent.
+It may then move on to lending money for bigger expenses, like medical bills or rent.

-It is only when you find out none of your money was spent on expenses that you realize you were being manipulated.
+Only when you find out none of your money was spent on expenses did you realize you were being manipulated.
 Even then, it is hard to stop enabling your partner.
-You love them and do not like to see them suffer, especially when they are withdrawing.
+You love them and do not like to see them suffer, especially when they are going through challenges.

 Of all the changes you might notice, the first typical addict behavior in relationships you’ll notice is lying.

 Trust is at the foundation of every relationship.
 Lying violates the trust you share and, in turn, harms your relationship.
 Your partner will likely be hesitant to lie at first because he or she knows it’s a violation of your relationship, but lying will become easier for them over time if you ignore it.

 If you get to the point where you confront your partner about their addiction, he or she may not believe you are right and resort to excuses or arguments that dismiss the idea of addiction.
 At this point, you may notice your partner is irritable.
 This may be a reflection that your partner doesn’t want to lie or that your partner is experiencing withdrawal symptoms.